Mental Health Therapist

 Teach skills that enable individuals to better cope with symptoms of illness and stress; loss, grief and trauma; family conflict and intimate relationships; performance problems at work and school; and problems exacerbated by addictions.

-Work Location: The Mental Health Therapist has an office location in Gold Beach, and Port Orford.
+Work Location: The Mental Health Therapist has an office location in Brookings.
 At times this individual will be called on to serve in multiple locations.
-A stipend of $500 a month is available if candidate lives with 10 mile sof Port Orford.

 Graduate from an accredited Masters Level program in counseling, social work, psychology or related field.
 Designation as a QMHP in the state of Oregon.
 Licensed as an LPC, LMFT or LCSW by the respective Oregon Licensing Board.